 Your Employee Net Promoter Score (eNPS) survey standardizes the measurement of employee advocacy for a company, brand, or product.
 It also removes the need for a lengthy employee satisfaction survey.

 eNPS surveys have become commonplace in organizations.
-Internal communicators have the ability to access industry benchmarks over time.
+They help you understand how to adhere to employee engagement models.
 With this data, both leadership and internal communications teams have a clear picture of improvements and decreases as they happen.

 These groups will also be able to: